For Opioid Users, Pandemic Means New Dangers, But Also New Treatment Options

 But not always: Pichardo says users don't always have a buddy to keep watch, and first responders seem much more hesitant about intervening during the pandemic.
 For example, she recently administered Narcan to three people in Kensington who overdosed near a subway station, while two police officers stood by and watched.
 Before the pandemic, they would often be right there with her, helping.

 To reverse the overdoses, Pichardo crouched over the individuals, who she said had started turning blue as their oxygen levels dropped.
 She injected the nasal spray into their nose, using a disposable plastic applicator.
-Normally, she would perform rescue breathing, too, but since the pandemic began she has started carrying an Ambubag, which pumps air into a person's lungs and avoids mouth to mouth resuscitation.
+Normally, she would perform rescue breathing, too, but since the pandemic began she has started carrying an Ambu bag, which pumps air into a person's lungs and avoids mouth to mouth resuscitation.
 Between the three people, she says, it took six doses of Narcan to revive them.The police officers didn't step in to help, but did toss several of those doses at her as she worked.

-"I don't expect 'em to give 'em rescue breaths if they don't want to, but at least administer the life-saving drug," says Pichardo.
-In her own work as a volunteer, she estimates she has personally reversed almost 400 overdoses.
+"I don't expect 'em to give 'em rescue breaths if they don't want to, but at least administer the life-saving drug," Pichardo says.
+In her own work as a volunteer, she estimates she has reversed almost 400 overdoses.
 "There's social distancing — to a limit," Pichardo says, "I think when someone's life is in jeopardy, they're worth saving.
 You just can't watch people die."

 Even before Philadelphia officially issued its stay-at-home order, city police announced they would stop making low-level arrests, including for narcotics.
 The idea was to reduce contact overall, help keep the jail population low, and reduce the risk of the virus getting passed around inside.
 But Pichardo and other community activists say the decreased law enforcement emboldened drug dealers in Kensington, where open air drug sales and use are common.